AwakenZombie42/CODE_VS/CO50P/Final_Project/README.md

    2. View Expenses
    3. Calculate Total
    4. Save and Exit
-3. **Pressing 1 allows you to add items to the list**
+3. **Pressing 1 allows you to add items to the list.**
-4. **Pressing 2 allows you to view items in the list**
+4. **Pressing 2 allows you to view items in the list.**
-5. **Pressing 3 allows you to calculate the final price of the items in the list**
+5. **Pressing 3 allows you to calculate the final price of the items in the list.**
-6. **Pressing 4 allows you to save items in the list which can be viewed again later when you open the text file or run the code**
+6. **Pressing 4 allows you to save items in the list which can be viewed again later when you open the text file or run the code.**